ESC

 Use .md view files for pages where the content structure is known at design time — documentation pages, about pages, static content with a few dynamic variables.

-Use Markdown.to_html() for content that comes from external sources at runtime — database fields, API responses, user-submitted text.
+Use Markdown.to_safe_html() for content that comes from users or external sources at runtime — database fields, API responses, user-submitted text.